kellnerd/musicbrainz-scripts/README.md

 - Highlights all updated input fields in order to allow the user to review the changes.
 - Works for release/medium/track titles and release disambiguation comments (in the release editor) and for entity names and disambiguation comments (on their respective edit and creation pages).
+- Experimental support for annotations and edit notes.
+  Preserves apostrophe-based markup (bold, italic) but might break URLs if they contain punctuation symbols.